Japan's annual exports jump most since late 2013 in boost to economy

 A pickup in shipments - which had been a soft spot in the economy - is welcome news for policymakers who hope exports will offset still-weak private consumption, and cheaper oil prices will spur firms to spend more on wages and investment, generating a virtuous growth cycle.

-And as the economy recovers from recession, stronger exports growth would let the Bank of Japan hold off on any additional stimulus.
+And with the economy recovering at a subdued pace after slipping into recession last year, stronger exports growth would let the central bank hold off on any additional stimulus.

 "The BOJ will wait to see how oil prices may impact people's deflationary mindset, and brisk trade data will encourage Kuroda to stand pat on policy for the time being," said Takeshi Minami, chief economist at Norinchukin Research Institute.

-An annual 11.2 percent jump in export volume suggests that Japanese exporters who have gained hefty profits due to a weak yen JPY= are lowering exporting prices to boost shipments, Minami added.
+A jump in export volume suggests that Japanese exporters who have gained hefty profits due to a weak yen are lowering exporting prices to boost shipments, Minami added.

 Nissan Motor Co is trying to boost car exports from Japan to benefit from the weaker yen.
 Honda Motor Co, which has virtually no exports from Japan now, aims to ship abroad about 10-20 percent of its cars built at home.